Fundamental Limits of Non-Hermitian Sensing from Quantum Fisher Information: Conclusion

 The argument from Refs.~\cite{DWC23,ZLX25}, suggesting that any non-Hermitian system can be embedded within a Hermitian one, is not applicable in our scattering setup, as the cavity system without the coupling to the scattering channels is inherently Hermitian.
 The non-Hermiticity present in the scattering system arises solely from the coupling to incoming and outgoing channels, and it is an unavoidable aspect of the scattering setup.

 From a practical standpoint, the scattering-based analysis presented here translates into clear guidelines for maximizing the Fisher information in non-Hermitian sensing experiments.
 The achievable Fisher information per incoming photon flux is controlled by three interdependent factors: the decay rate of the resonant mode interacting with the perturbation, the degree of non-normality quantified by the spectral response strength, and the spatial and modal overlap between the information source and the scattering states.
 For localized perturbations, this dependence simplifies to a particularly transparent criterion: the Fisher information is directly determined by the local density of states at the perturbation site, favoring configurations in which the information source is placed at a field maximum of a long-lived mode.
 Exceptional points enhance sensitivity insofar as they increase non-normality at fixed decay rate; however, the optimal operating point is not necessarily located exactly at the EP.
 In practice, a slight detuning from the EP can further increase the Fisher information by inducing non-Hermitian linewidth splitting and thereby forming a mode with reduced decay rate and enhanced local density of states.
 This enhancement persists in the presence of sufficiently small internal losses, while larger losses ultimately favor simpler isolated resonances.
+An interesting direction for future work concerns the extension of the present framework to multi-parameter estimation problems~(see e.g.~\cite{NCK23}), where non-Hermitian systems may exhibit nontrivial tradeoffs between the simultaneous estimation of frequencies, decay rates, couplings, or spatially distributed perturbations.
+In such settings, the interplay between non-normality and the compatibility of optimal measurements may lead to additional constraints and opportunities beyond the single-parameter scenario considered here.
 Finally, reaching the fundamental sensitivity bound requires appropriate matching of the input wavefront to the sensing channel and phase-sensitive detection, as the Fisher information is often encoded predominantly in the phase response rather than in intensity alone.